 The researchers suggested that the next step is a study of the long-term effects of BPA and triclosan in people to determine if a causal relationship can be established.

-A related study is Consumer Antibacterial Soaps: Effective or Just Risky?, released in 2007 by the University of Michigan.
-It found that antibacterial soaps showed no benefits over plain soaps and could cause common antibiotics such as amoxicillin to become less effective.
+Related research: A 2007 study, Consumer Antibacterial Soaps: Effective or Just Risky?, from the University of Michigan, found that antibacterial soaps showed no benefits over plain soaps and could cause common antibiotics such as amoxicillin to become less effective.

 Read the University of Michigan study titled "The Impact of Bisphenol A and Triclosan on Immune Parameters in the U.S. Population."

 - Summarize the study in fewer than 40 words.